appindesign/M-Time-Series/readme.md

 - `num` The number to be given the suffix.
 Must be an integer greater than or equal to zero.

 *Return* The function returns 'num' with an ordinal suffix added.

+### fnStartOfFY
+*Purpose* Solves the problem of finding the start of a timestamp's financial year, given the financial year starts on `month` and `day`.

+*Parameters*
+- `datetime` The date for which you wish to find the start of the financial year. dateTime may be of type date, datetime or datetimezone.
+- `month` The calander month number of the start of the financial year.
+- `day` The day number of the start of the financial year.

+*Return* The function returns the start of `datetime`'s financial year.
+The returned value is the same type as `datetime`.